Disclaimer

 What do I need to work with specialist lenders?

 Lenders’ eligibility may vary, but typically all applicants will need to submit proof of identity and proof of address.
 Lenders will also require evidence of affordability as well as a proof of the value of the property the loan will be secured against.
-Here at Market Financial Solutions (MFS), we have clear applicant criteria that need to be met before we issue a loan.
+Here at Market Financial Solutions, we have clear applicant criteria that need to be met before we issue a loan.
 You can find out what our criteria is.

 Private vs. specialist: what is the difference?